-The Alpine Restaurant and Cocktail Bar is located front and centre in the Alpine Centre.
-In the morning enjoy our delicious buffet-style menu including freshly baked bread, cereals, bacon and egg, juices, tea and coffee.
+At our Alpine Restaurant and Cocktail Bar the morning menu offers delicious buffet-style eating with freshly baked bread, cereals, bacon and egg, juices, tea and coffee.
 In the evening we have an international à la carte menu to tempt any palate, or you can enjoy one of our chef’s daily special 3-course set menus.

-Eating and drinking in Austria is an experience not to be missed, the country has used influences from all of its European neighbours to create its own exquisite cuisine.
-There are many restaurants in Austria to choose from and near to our Alpine Centre the restaurants in Zell am See and restaurants in Salzburg all serve up mouth watering dishes for you to try.
+Eating and drinking in Austria is an experience not to be missed: the country has utilised influences from all of its European neighbours to create its own exquisite cuisine.
+There are many restaurants to choose from near our Alpine Centre: experience fine dining in Zell am See or at the restaurants in Salzburg which are guaranteed to serve up dishes you’re sure to love.

 Below is a guide to some of the dishes you may come across while eating out in Austria.

 Von Gaumenfreuden, Schmankerln und Leckerbissen – Culinary Delights, Tasty Titbits and Tempting Snacks

 A meal in Austria commences with a soup: Leberknödel (liver dumpling), Grießnockerl (semolina dumplings) or Frittatensuppe, the classic beef soup with salty pancakes which are tightly rolled up and sliced into coils, a tasty meat strudel soup or the typical Alt Salzburger Knoblauchsuppe (garlic soup).

 The main meals from the Austrian and Salzburger kitchen are world famous and are sure to make your mouth water: Kalbsrahmgulasch und Beuschl (a type of veal goulash); Wiener Schnitzel of Kalb (veal) or Schwein (pork) with various side orders.